African Safari Journals

 We used an Olympus SP-590UZ (26 times zoom) - great camera.
 Brought in the animals and scenery very nicely.
 Also Samsung Video.

-the e-book gave on steadying the camera with the bean bag were helpful, not completely focusing on the animals to include more of the background/surrounding area was helpful.
+The tips the wildlife photography e-book gave on steadying the camera with the bean bag were helpful, not completely focusing on the animals to include more of the background/surrounding area was helpful.

 Disappointments